zzulueta/mslearn-ai-agents/Instructions/06-multi-remote-agents-with-a2a.md

     The routing agent finally captures the response and returns it to the user through the thread.

-    Notice that the `send_message` is async and must be awaited for the agent run to complete successfully.
+    Notice that the `send_message` method is async and must be awaited for the agent run to complete successfully.

 1. Add the following code under the comment **Retrieve the remote agent's A2A client using the agent name**: